libsidplayfp/VICE-testprogs/CIA/shiftregister/cia-sdr-icr/readme.txt

 -generic tests will pass on all CIAs, as they skip the differences.

+Just to be clear: except for the 4485 tests, all the tests should pass on both "old" and "new" CIA!

 To confirm the above, please make sure to really run ALL programs and tell which fail and which do not.